Journal of Surgical Oncology

 The Journal of Surgical Oncology is a monthly peer-reviewed medical journal covering surgical oncology.
 It was established in 1969 and is published by Wiley-Liss.
-The editor-in-chief is Stephen F. Sener (Keck School of Medicine of USC).
+The editor-in-chief is David J. Bentrem (Northwestern University).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.454, ranking it 157th out of 243 journals in the category "Oncology" and 60th out of 212 journals in the category "Surgery".